hejny/Ukraine/README.md

 ---

 I don't want to punish the Russian people as a whole.
-A lot of them do not support the politics of their state.
+As a citizen of Prague, I have few Russian friends and this definitely won't change.
+I believe most Russians do not support the politics of their state and especially this cruel war.
 But unfortunately, economic pressure is now one of the less bad solutions.
+And every ruble paid on taxes for the current Russian government means more money for killing innocent people.

 ---